 For instance, RingCentral has an open bring your own device (BYOD) policy.
 So if you’ve already got access to 30 landline phones, you can adapt them to work with your new VoIP service.
-And RingCentral offers ATA (advanced technology attachment) devices for under a hundred dollars, so it’s easy peasy.
+And RingCentral offers ATA (advanced technology attachment) devices for under $100, so it’s easy peasy.
 However, you may lose access to some phone functions, since landlines aren’t configured for more complex phone features.

 Or if you have computers but no phones, you can just use your desktop app to place calls, send faxes, and more—directly through your internet connection.
 All you need is a headset with a microphone.

 In a pinch, you and your employees can even use the RingCentral smartphone app to place and receive calls, host meetings, and more under your business name.
 Be advised, though, that RingCentral currently offers apps for only iOS and Android devices (sorry, Windows phone users).